WinMagic/LIT/README.md

-# LIT
+# Live Identity in Transaction
-LIT (Live Identity in Transaction) is a framework designed to provide real‑time identity awareness, verification, and risk evaluation during digital transactions.
+Live Identity in Transaction (LIT) is a framework designed to provide real‑time identity awareness, verification, and risk evaluation during digital transactions.
 It enables systems to make informed, context‑aware decisions at the moment a transaction is initiated, helping organizations strengthen security, improve user trust, and reduce fraud.

 What LIT Does